yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect-to-clusters.md

 ## Connect an application

 Applications connect to and interact with YugabyteDB using API client libraries, also known as a client drivers.
-Before you can connect a application, you will need to install the correct driver.
+Before you can connect an application, you will need to install the correct driver.
 For information on available drivers, refer to [Build an application](../../../quick-start/build-apps).

 For examples of connecting applications to Yugabyte Cloud, refer to [Tutorials and examples](../../cloud-develop/).